 School Teachers and Staff in Thailand

-Grace International School is a large school for missionaries' children in Chiang Mai, for which WEC helps to recruit.
+WEC helps to recruit teachers and staff for Grace International School, a large school for missionaries' children in Chiang Mai, which some of our children attend.

 Join the staff as a teacher and invest in the lives of children of all ages, including those of WEC missionaries.
 Grace have opportunities for teachers to work with all year groups and with many specialist subjects.

 The current list of vacancies for the next school year includes: Elementary teachers: Upper Elementary, or Korean Studies; Secondary teaching roles: English, Maths, PE, Religious Studies; Science, Technical Education, and Technology.